-The Treasurer shall seek to provide preference to qualified brokers/dealers that provide proof that their corporate headquarters is located in the State of Illinois.
-In doing so, the Treasurer shall establish a process to verify the location of broker/dealers' corporate headquarters, and a review shall be conducted at fixed intervals to ensure that the Illinois-based location continues to apply.
+To the greatest extent feasible within the bounds of financial and fiduciary prudence, the Treasurer shall also seek to accord preference to qualified brokers/dealers that provide proof that their corporate headquarters is located in the State of Illinois.
+The Treasurer shall establish a process to verify the location of broker/dealers' corporate headquarters, and a review shall be conducted at fixed intervals to ensure that the Illinois-based location continues to apply.